hazwanjaafar/Google-Update-Email-Template/README.md

 ## Template Components:

 # Subject Line:
-"Urgent: Google Chrome Update Required to Ensure Security"
+"Urgent: Google Chrome is Outdated"
 - The subject creates a sense of urgency, encouraging the recipient to act quickly without overthinking.

 # Email Body: